 All travel reports are translated electronically although minor improvements are sometimes made.

-Travel – Macao (peninsula) – Taipa
+The course of the trip around Macao – Macao (peninsula) – Taipa

 Macao – peninsula

 After arriving by boat to the place we got another exotic stamp and we were in Macao.
 They allowed us three months to stay here and from then on we could enjoy the new stage of our trip.
 Portuguese colonization has left a visible trace here and therefore is a completely different architecture here than in HK.
 In Macao there are a lot of small Portuguese-style buildings and very few skyscrapers (compared to the previously visited HK) and that is why all the signs and names of streets and shops were just in that language.
 Macao is smaller than HK and anywhere we wanted to get it took us a few moments.
 From the port we took the city bus and after 10 minutes we reached the center of Senado Square.
 It is the heart of the city abounding in Portuguese architecture and very close to the ruins of the cathedral.
 Paul.
 You could feel like we were in Lisbon rather than in China.
 Not only the building was Portuguese.
 Also the names of the streets and the square itself, many catholic churches, the city hall and the senate.
 Everything was in good condition and everything had a very Portuguese character.
 Even the advertisements on the street were in Chinese and Portuguese, although Portuguese descendants in Macao only make up 2% of the population.